aglaevazz/chat-application/README.md

 - Sqlite3
 - Protobuf3

-In progess:
-- write unit tests for server

 To do:
+- Server:
+    - implement locks to Server to prevent clients from writing to DB at the same time
+    - put login and sign-up in handle_connection
+- users.py: wrap functions in class
-- write unit tests for client
+- unit tests for Server, Client and users.db
-- optimize code (see todos in code)
+- optimize code (todo's in code)
-- create UI with Java using Swing
+- write Java-Client and create UI with Java using Swing